Proportionality for Constrained Public Decisions: Related Work

-Most relevant to our paper is the recent work conducted on fairness in the context of public decisions without constraints \citep{conitzerFS2017fairPD,freemanEtAlIJCAI2020variable,masarikPS2023groupFairness,skowronGoreckiAAAI2022public}. \citet{conitzerFS2017fairPD} focused on individually proportional outcomes, thus, our work more closely aligns with that of \citet{freemanEtAlIJCAI2020variable} and \citet{skowronGoreckiAAAI2022public} who adapt the notion of \emph{justified representation} \citep{azizEtAlSCW2017justified,fernandezEtAlAAAI2017PJR,petersSkowronEC2020welfarism} from the literature of \emph{multiwinner voting (MWV)} \citep{LacknerS23mwv}.
-Moreover, proportionality has also been studied in models of \emph{sequential decision-making} that are relevant to our own as they can be seen as generalisations of the public-decision model without constraints \citep{bulteauHPRT2021perpetualJR,chandakARXIV2024sequential,lackner2020perpetual}.
+Most relevant to our paper is the recent work conducted on fairness in the context of public decisions without constraints \citep{conitzerFS2017fairPD,freemanEtAlIJCAI2020variable,skowronGoreckiAAAI2022public}. \citet{conitzerFS2017fairPD} focused on individually proportional outcomes, thus, our work more closely aligns with that of \citet{freemanEtAlIJCAI2020variable} and \citet{skowronGoreckiAAAI2022public} who import to public decisions the notion of \emph{justified representation} \citep{azizEtAlSCW2017justified,fernandezEtAlAAAI2017PJR,petersSkowronEC2020welfarism} from the literature on \emph{committee elections} \citep{LacknerS23mwv}.
+Proportionality has also been studied in models of \emph{sequential decision-making} that are relevant to our own as they can be seen as generalisations of the public-decision model without constraints \citep{bulteauHPRT2021perpetualJR,chandakARXIV2024sequential,lackner2020perpetual}.
 Amongst these sequential decision-making papers, those of \citet{bulteauHPRT2021perpetualJR} and \citet{chandakARXIV2024sequential} relate to our work the most as they also implement justified-representation notions.
-More recently, \citet{masarikPS2023groupFairness} studied proportionality for a general social-choice model that allows for the modelling of both the unconstrained and constrained versions of the public-decision model.
-By focusing on the latter, we explore properties that are specifically made for this setting, which in turn allows us to define, and subsequently conduct an analysis of, constrained public-decision rules that are not touched upon by \citet{masarikPS2023groupFairness}.
-Thus, our results complement their work by showing further possibilities, and also limitations, for proportionality within this constrained public-decision model.
-We also highlight work by \citet{mavrovMSEC2023fair} who adapted justified representation for the MWV model with arbitrary constraints instead of our focus on the public-decision model.
-This leads us towards differing approaches in adapting justified representation for constraints and also, analysing quite different rules.
+In particular, \citeauthor{chandakARXIV2024sequential} study a model similar to ours, where decisions involve multiple alternatives.
+The key distinction is that our work incorporates feasibility constraints on the final outcomes.